-A student whose Leave of Absence is approved has the option of continuing their health coverage at their own expense.
+A student whose Medical Leave of Absence is approved has the option of continuing his/her health coverage at his/her own expense.
 PhD students on an approved medical leave will continue to have full health insurance benefits paid by the program during one of those semesters of leave.
 This decision must be made before the start of the Leave.